Koromix/rygel/doc/functions.md

 You can safely use these on non-x86 platforms, they are simply ignored.

-Below you can find a small example showing how to use a non-default calling convention:
+Below you can find a small example showing how to use a non-default calling convention, with the two syntaxes:

 ```js
 const koffi = require('koffi');